sgoldenlab/simba/docs/temp_3.md

 >Note: The rules will be applied sequentially on each file inside the `project_folder/csv/machine_results` directory.

-##### Scenario 1: When three classifications are occuring in a given frame, set the classifier with the highest classification probability.
+##### Scenario 1: When several classifications are occuring in a given frame, set the classifier with the highest classification probability to present and the remaining to absent.

-Leave the
+Leave the `HIGHEST PROBABILITY` checkbox ticked, and tick the checkboxes for the classifiers you wish to evaluate.
+For example, if you want select the highest probability classifier between `Attack` and `Sniffing` (when both `Attack` and `Sniffing` is classified as present within any given single frame), tick the checkboxes under the `Attack` and `Sniffing` headers.True

+Next, we need to tell SimBA how to deal with occations when `Attack` and `Sniffing` classifications are equal.
+In the `TIE BREAK` dropdown, select the classifier that should "win" when classification probabilities of `Attack` and `Rear` are equal.
+Alternatively, if we want SimBA to **not choose** a winner when classification probabilities of `Attack` and `Rear` are equal, and instead skip applying the rules to the file, tick the `SKIP ON EQUAL` checkbox.

+Once complete, click `RUN`.
+SimBA will copy the files prior to applying to rules into the `project_folder/csv/machine_results/Prior_to_mutual_exclusivity_datetime_stamp` sub-directory.
+The new files, with the corrected classifications, are saved in the  `project_folder/csv/machine_results/` directory.

-##### Scenario 2: When three classifications are occuring in a given frame, set a defined classifier to present and the other two to absent (regardless of classification probabilities).
+##### Scenario 2: When several classifications are occuring in a given frame, set a defined classifier to present and the other two to absent (regardless of classification probabilities).

+Begin by **un-ticking** the `HIGHEST PROBABILITY` checkbox (this will make the `DETERMINATOR` and `THRESHOLD` available).
+Next, tick the checkboxes for the classifiers you wish to change when they are both occuring at the same time.
+Next, use the dropdown under the `DETERMINATOR` header to select the classifier that should **WIN** when the chosen classifiers are occuring at the same time. **Leave the threshold value set to 0.00** ((see more info below)

+For example, if I want to set `Attack` to present and `Rear` to absent when both `Attack` and `Rear` is classified as present, (i))
+I tick the checkboxes for `Attack` and `Rear, (ii) select `Attack` in the `DETERMINATOR` dropdown.

+Once complete, click `RUN`.
+SimBA will copy the files prior to applying to rules into the `project_folder/csv/machine_results/Prior_to_mutual_exclusivity_datetime_stamp` sub-directory.
+The new files, with the corrected classifications, are saved in the  `project_folder/csv/machine_results/` directory.

+#### Scenario 3: When several classifications are occuring in a given frame, set a defined classifier to present and the other two to absent (only when the defined classifier is above a certain threshold).

+Begin by **un-ticking** the `HIGHEST PROBABILITY` checkbox (this will make the `DETERMINATOR` and `THRESHOLD` available).
+Next, tick the checkboxes for the classifiers you wish to change when they are both occuring at the same time.
+Next, use the dropdown under the `DETERMINATOR` header to select the classifier that should **WIN** when the chosen classifiers are occuring at the same time.
+Lastly, set the threshold for the `DETERMINATOR` classifier.

+For example, if I want to set `Attack` to present and `Rear` to absent when both `Attack` and `Rear` is classified as present and the `Attack` classification probability is equal or above 0.6, (i))
+I tick the checkboxes for `Attack` and `Rear, (ii) select `Attack` in the `DETERMINATOR` dropdown, (iii) set the `THRESHOLD` to `0.6` and click `Run`.

+In frames when both `Attack` and `Rear` is classified as present and the `Attack` classification probability is equal or above 0.6, `Rear` classifications will be set to absent.

+> Note: In frames when both `Attack` and `Rear` is classified as present and the `Attack` classification probability is below 0.6, `Rear` classifications will remain as present.